 1. Easy Healthy Sweet Potato Casserole With Pecan Topping

 Few dishes are more iconic of Thanksgiving than sweet potato casseroles that balance sweet and savory flavors.
 This paleo Easy Healthy Sweet Potato Casserole with Pecan Topping by Taylor Kiser is the best side dish for Thanksgiving.
 Vegan-friendly and gluten/grain/dairy/egg/sugar-free!
 The pecans add a satisfyingly crunchy layer over the otherwise smooth and silky potatoes.

 2. Root Vegetables Roasted in Coconut Milk With Salted, Toasted Macadamia Nuts

 Source: Root Vegetables

-Viktoria Radichkova‘s recipe for these Root Vegetables, includes sweet potatoes and yams cooked in creamy coconut milk with an optional pinch of warming spices, like cinnamon, and are then topped with salty, crunchy macadamia nuts.
-This simple side requires minimal work; just chop your vegetables, throw them in a pan with coconut milk, oil, and spices (if using), then top with macadamia nuts.
+Viktoria Radichkova‘s recipe for these Root Vegetables includes sweet potatoes and yams cooked in creamy coconut milk with an optional pinch of warming spices, like cinnamon, and are then topped with salty, crunchy macadamia nuts.
+This simple side requires minimal work; just chop your vegetables, throw them in a pan with coconut milk, oil, and spices (if using), then top them with macadamia nuts.
 Perfect for potlucks, this unforgettable Thanksgiving side is one for your recipe book.